freqtrade/freqtrade/docs/strategy-customization.md

     will overwrite previously defined method and not produce any errors due to limitations of Python programming language.
 In such cases you will find that indicators created in earlier-defined methods are not available in the dataframe.
 Carefully review method names and make sure they are unique!

+### *merge_informative_pair()*

+This method helps you merge an informative pair to a regular dataframe without lookahead bias.
+It's there to help you merge the dataframe in a safe and consistent way.

+Options:

+- Rename the columns for you to create unique columns
+- Merge the dataframe without lookahead bias
+- Forward-fill (optional)

+For a full sample, please refer to the [complete data provider example](#complete-data-provider-sample) below.

+All columns of the informative dataframe will be available on the returning dataframe in a renamed fashion:

+!!!
+Example "Column renaming"
+    Assuming `inf_tf = '1d'` the resulting columns will be:

+    ``` python
+    'date', 'open', 'high', 'low', 'close', 'rsi'                     # from the original dataframe
+    'date_1d', 'open_1d', 'high_1d', 'low_1d', 'close_1d', 'rsi_1d'   # from the informative dataframe
+    ```

+???
+Example "Column renaming - 1h"
+    Assuming `inf_tf = '1h'` the resulting columns will be:

+    ``` python
+    'date', 'open', 'high', 'low', 'close', 'rsi'                     # from the original dataframe
+    'date_1h', 'open_1h', 'high_1h', 'low_1h', 'close_1h', 'rsi_1h'   # from the informative dataframe
+    ```

+???
+Example "Custom implementation"
+    A custom implementation for this is possible, and can be done as follows:

+    ``` python

+    # Shift date by 1 candle
+    # This is necessary since the data is always the "open date"
+    # and a 15m candle starting at 12:15 should not know the close of the 1h candle from 12:00 to 13:00
+    minutes = timeframe_to_minutes(inf_tf)
+    # Only do this if the timeframes are different:
+    informative['date_merge'] = informative["date"] + pd.to_timedelta(minutes, 'm')

+    # Rename columns to be unique
+    informative.columns = [f"{col}_{inf_tf}" for col in informative.columns]
+    # Assuming inf_tf = '1d' - then the columns will now be:
+    # date_1d, open_1d, high_1d, low_1d, close_1d, rsi_1d

+    # Combine the 2 dataframes
+    # all indicators on the informative sample MUST be calculated before this point
+    dataframe = pd.merge(dataframe, informative, left_on='date', right_on=f'date_merge_{inf_tf}', how='left')
+    # FFill to have the 1d value available in every row throughout the day.
+    # Without this, comparisons would only work once per day.
+    dataframe = dataframe.ffill()

+    ```

+!!!
+Warning "Informative timeframe < timeframe"
+    Using informative timeframes smaller than the dataframe timeframe is not recommended with this method, as it will not use any of the additional information this would provide.
+    To use the more detailed information properly, more advanced methods should be applied (which are out of scope for freqtrade documentation, as it'll depend on the respective need).

 ## Additional data (DataProvider)

 The strategy provides access to the `DataProvider`.
 This allows you to get additional data to use in your strategy.